 No one enjoys paying taxes, but everyone loves saving money.
 Thankfully, the IRS helps taxpayers offset their financial burden by offering generous deductions that lower one’s overall tax liability—so you can keep more of your hard-earned money in your pocket, where it belongs.

-Many Americans are unaware of these tax-saving opportunities often available to them, and as a result, end up paying the federal government more than necessary.
-The good news is that you don’t need to become a professional accountant in order to find tax-savings loopholes—you just need to know where to look.
+Many Americans are unaware of these tax-saving opportunities, and as a result, they end up paying the federal government more than necessary.
+The good news is that you don’t need to become a professional accountant to find tax-savings loopholes—you just need to know where to look.

 Tax deductions are different from tax credits.
 The former reduces your overall taxable income, while the latter reduces your tax bill dollar-for-dollar.

 The IRS offers a standardized deduction, or a set dollar amount that you can claim (depending on your filing status) with “no questions asked”.
-However, you also have the option to claim itemized deductions, or line-item expenses that deduct your taxable income, which may make more sense for self-employed individuals or those with numerous, large expenses.
+However, you also have the option to claim itemized deductions or line-item expenses that deduct your taxable income, which may make more sense for self-employed individuals or those with numerous, significant expenses.

-The Tax Cuts and Jobs Act (TCJA) no longer limits the amount of itemized deductions you can claim, but keep in mind, you’ll need to save proof of these purchases to provide evidentiary support in the event of an IRS audit—remember this during your tax prep checklist as you gather all necessary documents.
+The Tax Cuts and Jobs Act (TCJA) no longer limits the amount of itemized deductions you can claim, but keep in mind that you’ll need to save proof of these purchases to provide evidentiary support in the event of an IRS audit.
+Remember this during your tax prep checklist as you gather all necessary documents.

-In order to claim the deductions suggested below, you’ll need to meet certain eligibility criteria.
-Claiming false deductions could be considered fraud and may land you in serious back tax debt, so be sure to do your research before filing them on your return.
+You must meet specific eligibility criteria to claim the deductions suggested below.
+Claiming false deductions could be considered fraud and may land you in serious back tax debt, so research before filing them on your return.

 Medical & Dental Expenses

-If you or your family incurred significant medical bills within a given tax year, the IRS allows you to deduct a certain portion of qualified expenses from your taxable income.
-Some examples you may itemize include dental treatments, eye exams, hospital fees, prescription medications, and so on.
+If you or your family incurred significant medical bills within a given tax year, the IRS allows you to deduct a particular portion of qualified expenses from your taxable income.
+Some examples you may itemize include dental treatments, eye exams, hospital fees, prescription medications, etc.

 Home Mortgage Insurance

-If you own a home, you may be able to deduct the interest you paid on the mortgage (unfortunately, not the total debt); the amount you paid per year will be displayed on Form 1098 provided by your mortgage company.
+If you own a home, you can deduct the interest you paid on the mortgage (unfortunately, not the total debt); the amount you paid per year will be displayed on Form 1098 provided by your mortgage company.

-For home loans taken out after December 15, 2017, the interest tax deduction is limited to the debt amounting in $750,000 if you’re filing as Single, Married Filing Jointly/Widower, and Head of Household.
-If you are Married Filing Separately, the debt limit is $375,000.
+For home loans taken out after December 15, 2017, the interest tax deduction is limited to debt amounting to $750,000 if you’re filing as Single, Married Filing Jointly/Widower, or Head of Household.
+If you are Married and Filing Separately, the debt limit is $375,000.
 In Tax Year 2026, the cap extends to interest paid on all mortgages $1,000,000 or lower.

 Property Taxes

-Homeowners can also deduct the property taxes paid during the time they lived in the home—rental properties and commercial properties do not qualify.
-State and local agencies assess annual property taxes based, primarily on the value of the real estate.
-Taxpayers can deduct up to $10,000 in State and Local Taxes (SALT), including property tax, income tax, and sales tax.
+Homeowners can also deduct the property taxes paid when they live in the home—rental and commercial properties do not qualify.
+State and local agencies assess annual property taxes based on the real estate's value.
+Taxpayers can deduct up to $10,000 in State and Local Taxes (SALT), including property, income, and sales taxes.

 Charitable Deductions

-You can save money by doing good, as donations made to charities are deductible on your tax return.
+You can save money by doing good, as charity donations are deductible on your tax return.
 For donations worth more than $5,000, the IRS will request a qualified appraisal of the item included with your return.

 Work-Related Expenses

-- If you work at home, you may qualify for the home office deduction.
+- You may qualify for the home office deduction if you work at home.
 Office supplies, hardware, and software are also deductible.

 - Self-employed individuals can deduct business-related gas mileage, which rate is set at $0.58 per mile and can add up quickly if carefully tracked.

-- Education and certification programs may be deductible, pending they directly relate to your line of work, so keep track of your tuition costs.
+- Education and certification programs may be deductible, but they are pending.
+They directly relate to your line of work, so keep track of your tuition costs.

 - Those who pay for their own health insurance can deduct the cost of annual premiums.
 Freelancers may also deduct business insurance, such as liability or contractor coverage.

 - If you use your cell phone for business, you can deduct a portion of your bill on Form 1099.
-The same applies with your internet provider.
+The same applies to your internet provider.

 These are just a few examples of work-related deductions.
-Travel expenses are also common, as are the expenses related to moving for a job relocation.
+Travel expenses are also ordinary, as are those related to moving for a job relocation.

 Student Loan Interest

-Those repaying their student loan debt can reduce their taxable income by up to $2,500 for the amount paid in interest.
-This is considered an above-the-line deduction, meaning you do not need to itemize deductions in order to claim it.
-However, it’s only available for students who are enrolled at least half-time at an eligible education institution, and the deduction phases out for AGIs over $60,000 as of 2019.
+Repaying student loan debt can reduce taxable income by up to $2,500 for the amount paid in interest.
+This is considered an above-the-line deduction, meaning you do not need to itemize deductions to claim it.
+However, it’s only available for students enrolled at least half-time at an eligible education institution, and the deduction phases out for AGIs over $60,000 as of 2019.

 Retirement Contributions

-Setting aside retirement savings will help you in the future as well as the present, since contributions made to certain retirement plans such as 401(k)s and IRAs can be deducted on the tax return in the year they were made.
+Setting aside retirement savings will help you in the future and the present since contributions made to specific retirement plans such as 401(k)s and IRAs can be deducted from the tax return in the year they were made.

 Childcare Costs